spraakbanken/sparv-pipeline/docs/user-manual/running-sparv.md

 # Running Sparv
 Sparv is run from the command line.
-Typically, you will want to run Sparv from within a corpus directory containing some text documents (the corpus) and a [corpus config file](user-manual/corpus-configuration.md).
+Typically, you will want to run Sparv from within a corpus directory containing some text files (the corpus) and a [corpus config file](user-manual/corpus-configuration.md).
 A typical corpus directory structure could look like this:

 ```